 Sell Your Old Junk

 If you haven’t yet heard of Marie Kondo, it’s time to hop on the decluttering wagon and go through your attic, basement, garage, and storage, in order to find some hidden treasures.
-I know that I have some Toronto Blue Jays and Toronto Maple Leafs memorabilia that could be worth something.
+If you have metal pieces accumulating in your garage, you can sell them at a scrapyard in Toronto.
+I know that I have some Toronto Blue Jays and Toronto Maple Leafs memorabilia in my basement that could be worth something.
 There are collectors out there who will buy old toys, video games, movie posters, comic books, war memorabilia, old china, vintage jewellery, watches, etc. Remember: one woman’s junk is another woman’s treasure!

 Check out this website to learn about what items to look out for that could be worth a lot of money.
 Factors to consider include the item’s condition, how old it is, how rare it is, and how much demand there is for it.